 These actions “put a lid on certain information” and exclude experts who lack the required security clearance.
 Most brazen of all, The Associated Press reported that the White House overruled CDC officials, who wanted to advise elderly and ailing Americans not to fly.
 The White House ordered the removal of this recommendation from a CDC plan.

-The administration’s apparent desire to downplay, contradict, and control messaging and available scientific information about a public health crisis for political reasons has deeply worrying impacts.
+The administration’s apparent desire to downplay, contradict, and control messaging and available scientific information about a public health crisis for political reasons have deeply worrying impacts.
 The distribution of virus test kits in the U.S. has been notoriously slow.
 A whistleblower recently reported that the Department of Health and Human Services sent more than a dozen workers to receive the first Americans evacuated from Wuhan, China, without proper training or protective gear.

 A 2009 executive memorandum called on federal agencies to develop scientific integrity policies in part to prevent actions like these.
 Amazingly, the CDC, which is on the front lines of managing public health crises like COVID-19, has a scientific integrity policy that is relatively weak in terms of protecting its researchers from political influence.
 We know this because we recently evaluated the CDC policy as part of our project to help federal researchers understand the policies of nine different federal agencies.